Alpine F1 Team: Racing history

+Rebranded Renault works team (2021–2025)

 2021 season

-Alpine signed two-time World Champion Fernando Alonso to replace an outgoing Daniel Ricciardo and Esteban Ocon was retained from the 2020 Renault team.
-The Alpine car uses Renault engines.
+For 2021 Alpine signed two-time World Champion Fernando Alonso to replace an outgoing Daniel Ricciardo.
+This would mark Alonso's third spell driving for Team Enstone having driven for them from 2003 to 2006 and again from 2008 to 2009 and won two drivers championships with the team in 2005 and 2006 when the team used the Renault name. and Esteban Ocon was retained from the 2020 Renault team.
+The Alpine car used Renault engines.
 Renault team boss, Cyril Abiteboul, announced he would leave as Renault transitioned to Alpine.
 Abiteboul was replaced by Davide Brivio, who previously worked for Suzuki in MotoGP.